 Astrid S.: Yes.
 They each contain ~ 3 grams of resin.
 We weigh them prior to deployment to be sure.

-James B.: Do you have any thoughts on why the grab sample results tend to be higher than the results from the SPATTs?
+James B.: Do you have any thoughts on why the grab sample results tend to be lower than the results from the SPATTs?

 Astrid S.: It’s hard to make direct comparisons between grab samples and SPATTs.
 Since the SPATTs are accumulating toxin over time, they often need to be diluted prior to analysis.
 Grab samples can be run straight.
 This may account for differences in results.